 - Options: You can choose here if you want your Mac to display a floating thumbnail for a few seconds at the bottom right of the display, to remember your last selection (window, region, etc.), and whether or not to display your mouse pointer.

-Cropping and annotating screenshots
+Crop and annotate screenshots

-Unless you change the option above, your Mac shows your screenshot in a thumbnail in the bottom right corner of your display for a few seconds.
+Unless you change the floating thumbnail option mentioned above, your Mac shows your screenshot in a thumbnail in the bottom right corner of your display for a few seconds.
 If you click that thumbnail, you’ll be able to crop and annotate your screenshot.
 There are lots of tools at the top of this window: see this Apple support document for more details.

 Shoot Mac screenshots using Screen Sharing